The moduli space of multi-scale differentials: Twist groups and level rotation tori

 \begin{proof} The description of the image is obvious.
 For injectivity we have to show that an element in $\Tw[\eL_2]$ in the image of~$\widehat{\degen_*}$ already belongs to $\Tw[\eL_1]$.
-This is obvious from the description of the twist group in Proposition~\ref{prop:rank_of_twist_group}. \end{proof}
+This is obvious from the description of the twist group in Proposition~\ref{prop:rank_of_twist_group}.
+These descriptions also directly imply the last part of the claim. \end{proof}